panan-hust/Rt/README.md

 In addition to the Wallinga and Teunis method (1) and the Cori method (2), we further estimated the Rt using other methods.

-To estimate Rt, we adjusted the methodology presented in references (3,4) to account for case importations.
+To estimate Rt, we adjusted the methodology presented in references (3,4).
 The details of the methods have been described in a recent article (5).
 The code for the method is freely available at https://github.com/majelli/Rt.

 The figure of Rt has been uploaded here.
 The results indicated that Rt declined to below 1.0 on February 5.
 There are different methods to compute the reproduction number R with strengths and limitations, and the most important thing is to understand how the numbers were calculated and the interpretation of the results.